The Sleeping Car: Critical reception

 Due to the widespread influence of William Dean Howells during the late 1800s, this book was most likely fairly well read by people of that time, although probably not as widely read as other works of his.
 There is no information on sales of the book.

 In a May 1883 issue of The Atlantic, a reviewer states the following about The Sleeping Car.

 "Mr. Howell's farce of The Sleeping Car (Osgood), comes very near being the most delightful thing he has written.
 The humor and ingenuity of this piece are rare both in kind and degree."

 In an August 1889 issue of The Atlantic, the author expresses that The Sleeping Car and Howells's other farces have entertained readers, who have in general responded quite positively to it.

 The Sleeping Car is also referenced in a submission to the editor in the February 1886 version of Harper's Magazine, indicating that this work indeed reached a widespread audience, gaining popularity (or at least some readership), amongst the readers of both Harper's Magazine and The Atlantic.

-There is no evidence in modern online journals or databases to suggest that these views of The Sleeping Car have changed much, if at all, since the late 1800s.
+There is no evidence in modern online journals or databases to suggest that these views regarding The Sleeping Car have changed much, if at all, since the late 1800s.